awsdocs/aws-dms-user-guide/doc_source/CHAP_Introduction.Targets.md

 **Note**
 PostgreSQL versions 12\.x are supported as a target in AWS DMS versions 3\.3\.3 and later\.
 PostgreSQL versions 11\.x are supported as a target in AWS DMS versions 3\.3\.1 and later\.
 You can use PostgreSQL version 9\.4 and later \(for versions 9\.x\) and 10\.x as a source in any DMS version\.
-+ SAP Adaptive Server Enterprise \(ASE\) versions 15, 15\.5, 15\.7, 16 and later \.
++ SAP Adaptive Server Enterprise \(ASE\) versions 15, 15\.5, 15\.7, 16 and later\.

-**Amazon RDS instance databases, Amazon Redshift, Amazon DynamoDB, Amazon S3, Amazon Elasticsearch Service, Amazon Kinesis Data Streams, Amazon DocumentDB, Amazon Neptune, and Apache kafka**
+**Amazon RDS instance databases, Amazon Redshift, Amazon DynamoDB, Amazon S3, Amazon Elasticsearch Service, Amazon Kinesis Data Streams, Amazon DocumentDB, Amazon Neptune, and Apache Kafka**
 + Oracle versions 11g \(versions 11\.2\.0\.3\.v1 and later\), 12c, 18c, and 19c for the Enterprise, Standard, Standard One, and Standard Two editions\.
 **Note**
 Support for Oracle version 19c as a target is available in AWS DMS versions 3\.3\.2 and later\.